Call Us (813) 689-8815

 Boys must follow the prescribed dress code for the event as announced to the student body (Typically a coat and tie is required).
 Students attending formal events should be on time and must remain at the event for the duration of the event.

-Only GCS outerwear (jackets and sweatshirts) is allowed on uniform days.
-These can only be purchased through Risse Brothers or the GCS bookstore.
+Outerwear: Only GCS outerwear (jackets and sweatshirts) is allowed on uniform days.

 If a family is 2 months late on school payments a recurring cc authorization form will need to be signed.